 ‘Tis the season for hot chocolate!
 In years past, my go-to warming beverage has been peppermint hot chocolate, but I decided to change things up this year with this gingerbread hot chocolate!

-While hot chocolate is typically made with less than wholesome ingredients like refined sugar and dairy milk, this Vegan Gingerbread Hot Chocolate is so healthy I think it qualifies as a health food.
+While hot chocolate is typically made with refined sugar and dairy milk, this Vegan Gingerbread Hot Chocolate basically qualifies as a health food.
 It’s made with superfood ingredients like raw cacao powder and blackstrap molasses, which make this beverage packed with antioxidants and minerals like magnesium, iron, and calcium.

 In addition to being creamy, this hot chocolate is loaded with warming gingerbread spices, which make it all the better for a cosy winter treat.

 Why is this hot chocolate so good for you?

 Most hot chocolate is typically made with refined sugars (white sugar or even bottled syrups…gasp!), but this one is made with pure maple syrup and blackstrap molasses.
 While maple syrup’s distinctive rich flavor and blackstrap molasses’s bitter sweetness might be too overwhelming in many hot chocolate recipes, they work perfectly with this gingerbread-flavored hot chocolate.

 If you are trying to really limit your sugars, you can use less maple syrup than called for in the recipe (e.g., 1 or 2 teaspoons instead of 2 tablespoons).
 Give it a taste and a bit more as needed.